sunilabrahamindia/sunilabraham/clusters/sunil-abraham-the-telegraph-india.md

 created: 2025-12-18
 ---

-***The Telegraph (India)*** has been one of the country’s prominent English-language newspapers engaging with debates around technology, regulation, civil liberties and public accountability.
-Its coverage has frequently intersected with questions of internet governance, digital rights, censorship, surveillance and the societal impact of emerging technologies.
+***The Telegraph (India)*** has been one of the country’s prominent English-language newspapers to consistently engage with debates around technology, regulation, civil liberties and public accountability.
+Its reporting has often intersected with questions of internet governance, digital rights, censorship, surveillance and the wider social consequences of technological change.

-Across this body of reporting, **Sunil Abraham** appears as a recurring commentator, offering analysis that situates technical developments within broader legal, policy and constitutional frameworks.
-His interventions often bridge the gap between technology design and public interest, helping readers understand how digital systems affect rights, governance and democratic practice in India.
+Within this coverage, **Sunil Abraham** appears as a recurring voice, contributing analysis that helps frame technical and policy developments within broader legal, constitutional and institutional contexts.
+His commentary frequently connects the design and deployment of digital systems with their real-world implications for rights, governance and democratic practice.

-This cluster brings together all **media mentions** connected to *The Telegraph (India)*, providing a consolidated archive for researchers, students and policy audiences interested in tracing these themes over time.
+This cluster brings together all **media mentions** associated with *The Telegraph (India)*, offering a consolidated archive for researchers, students and policy audiences seeking to trace how these issues — and Abraham’s public interventions — have evolved over time.

 ## 📣 Media Mentions {#media}